Gestational Diabetes - Treatment Overview

 diabetes during pregnancy includes:

-- Eating a balanced diet.
+- Eating balanced meals.
 After you find out that you have gestational diabetes, you will

 meet with a